-Chemical recycling with Licella’s Catalytic Hydrothermal Reactor (Cat-HTR™) technology means End-of-Life Plastics, which would otherwise be sent to landfill, can be converted back to the chemicals they originally came from.
-These chemicals can then be used to make new plastics, a truly circular solution for post-consumer plastic.
+Chemical recycling with Licella’s Catalytic Hydrothermal Reactor (Cat-HTR™) technology is the new plastics revolution.
+Cat-HTR™ enables any mix of post consumption plastics to be converted back to oil.
+Instead of being sent to the landfill, plastics can be used to make new plastics, a truly circular solution for post-consumer plastic.

 Chemical recycling with the Cat-HTR™ technology plays an essential role in transitioning to a circular economy for plastics, helping to close the loop by recycling previously non-recyclable plastics.
-The Cat-HTR™ technology can recycle a blend of End-of-Life Plastics that include polypropylene, polystyrene, soft plastics (low density PE) and multilayer flexible plastic packaging, without the need to sort plastics into a single stream.
+The Cat-HTR™ technology can recycle a blend of End-of-Life Plastics that include polypropylene, polystyrene, soft plastics (low density PE) and multilayer flexible plastic packaging.
 Cat-HTR™ is a highly efficient process that produces a high yield of oil from plastic (around 85% oil, with the balance as gas that can be recycled to power the process).
-For waste plastic, the products created from the Cat-HTR™ process are estimated to produce 2-3 times more value that Waste to Energy (incineration) with half the emissions.
+For waste plastic, the products created from the Cat-HTR™ process are estimated to produce 2-3 times more value than Waste to Energy (incineration) with half the emissions.

 Licella and BioLogiQ have a shared vision for a more sustainable future.
-A circular recycling solution for plastics prevents plastic from leaking into the natural environment and reduces the need for fossil oil, while significantly reducing carbon emissions.
+Being able to generate cash from waste plastics incentivizes collection, hopefully preventing plastic from leaking into the natural environment and reducing the need for fossil oil, while significantly reducing carbon emissions.
 Further reductions are achieved by using BioLogiQ’s NuPlastiQ, a 100% plant-based biopolymer made from annually renewable potato starch.

 Central to the Licella and BioLogiQ partnership is the global commercialization of the Cat-HTR™ technology.
-By accelerating the Cat-HTR™solution globally, this alliance is helping the world deal with the estimated 111 million metric tons of plastic waste that will be displaced by the Chinese import ban by 2030.
+BioLogiQ invested in Licella to accelerate the construction of a 20,000 ton per year facility in Australia.
+By accelerating the Cat-HTR™solution, this alliance is helping the world deal with the plastic pollution problem.
+As part of the global commercialization effort, BioLogiQ has limited-term exclusive rights to commercialize Cat-HTR™ in China.